Quantum theory in finite dimension cannot explain every general process with finite memory: Introduction

 \section{Introduction}

 Modeling a hidden cause mechanism for the probability distribution of a time series of observations is a ubiquitous task, from fundamental science experiments to data analysis.
 Considering classical hidden dynamics gives rise to hidden Markov models (HMM)~\cite{Rabiner1989, Vidyasagar2014}, which have key applications in fields where time series arise~\cite{zucchini2009hidden}, among them speech recognition~\cite{jelinek1998statistical} and genomics~\cite{Burge1997}, where they are still an important part of the data analysis tools in these fields~\cite{Ernst2017}, but also new possible uses are emerging, such as in ecology~\cite{Glennie2022}.
 On the other hand, repeated measurements on a quantum system also define probabilities of sequences of outcomes with a hidden mechanism, in this case a quantum one.
-This structure defines the class of \aw{hidden quantum Markov models (HQMM)}.
-Landmark experiments can be modeled as such~\cite{Raimond2001}. \aw{HQMMs not only can} serve as tools for the analysis of quantum experiments and for the modeling quantum technologies, but also as tools for data analysis application, implemented in a classical simulator or on actual controllable quantum systems (be it NISQ devices or universal quantum processors).
+Landmark experiments can be modeled as such~\cite{Raimond2001}.
+Infinite sequences of identical repeated measurements define the class of {hidden quantum Markov models (HQMM), a special case of C${}^*$-finitely correlated state when the state is classical, i.e. diagonal in a given product basis \cite{Fannes1992}}. {HQMMs not only can} serve as tools for the analysis of quantum experiments and for the modeling quantum technologies, but also as tools for data analysis application, implemented in a classical simulator or on actual controllable quantum systems (be it NISQ devices or universal quantum processors).